rokka-io/imagine-vips/README.md

 ## Saving files

 Natively supported by vips are jpg, png and webp.
-For the rest this adapter falls back to theImagick or GD implementation.
+For the rest this adapter falls back to the Imagick or GD implementation.

 ## Contribution